cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

 - Docker cli (Linux)
 - Docker compose
 - Docker desktop (Windows, Mac)
-- WordPress core files

 **Workflow:**
-1. Make sure a docker-compose.yml file is defined in the root WordPress directory like this:
+1. Make sure a docker-compose.yml file is defined in the root directory like this:
     ```
     services:
     database: